-SCS members Trinseo and INEOS Styrolution plan commercial scale polystyrene chemical recycling plant with Agilyx in Europe
+SCS Members Trinseo and Ineos Styrolution Plan Commercial Scale Polystyrene Chemical Recycling Plant with Agilyx in Europe

 About Styrenics Circular Solutions

 Styrenics Circular Solutions is a joint industry initiative to increase the circularity of styrenics.
 The initiative engages the entire value chain in the development and industrialisation of new recycling technologies and solutions.
 It aims to strengthen the sustainability of styrenic products while improving resource efficiency within the Circular Economy.
-For more information visit For more information visit www.styrenics-circular-solutions.com
+For more information visit www.styrenics-circular-solutions.com

 Share this article